 Whether you’re looking for new staff, new clients, new customers or even a new owner – advertising is the game.
-The real question is, do you know how to play?
+The real question is, do you know how to advertise in 2023?
 Advertising used to consist of taking out an ad in the newspaper and sitting by the phone.
 How simple and easy that used to be.
 Nowadays, advertising has grown to become an intricate machine, where in-depth targeting is used to show your ad to the people who are most likely to respond to it.
 Sure, an ad in the paper was simple and easy, but with an ageing population, the youth of today are less likely to read the classifieds and more likely to click on an appealing ad when they are scrolling through their social media platforms.

 What are the top advertising options?